 The same goes for meta descriptions.
 We know that 24 words or 160 characters with spaces is about what Google will display in a meta description.

 You can see in our example above that the meta description for this sample webpage started out as 29 words.
 However, after an analysis of the top-ranked webpages, the goal was no more than nine words.
 If you didn’t have the data, you might think that would be too short.

 You may already use a WordPress SEO plugin that helps you tweak your meta info based on best practices.
 Yoast SEO is one of them (and we love Yoast), but our plugin kicks it up a notch with custom advice.

 (BTW, if you’re a die-hard Yoast SEO fan, you can use our plugin right alongside it and get even more data.
 Learn more about plugging in the Yoast SEO gaps.)

-You may have seen the studies and advice that say long-form content performs better in the search results.
+You may have seen the studies and advice that say long-form content performs better in search results.
 And that may be true in many cases.
 But if you always follow that guidance, you could be wasting your time.

 Every search query has a different set of algorithmic signals.
-And those algorithmic signals carry different weight depending on the query, as well.
+And those algorithmic signals carry different weights depending on the query, as well.
 So there are endless combinations of what Google deems important for a query.

 Informational content designed for learning about a subject will likely need longer webpages.
 Many queries will need shorter answers.